Country

 Circumstances:

-The crew was performing a flight from RAF Defford to RAF Boscombe Down to take delivery of a second Avro 652 Anson.
-En route, while cruising at an altitude of 2,000 feet, the twin engine aircraft went out of control, dove into the ground and crashed in a field near Cirencester.
+The crew departed RAF Defford on a flight to RAF Boscombe Down to take delivery of a second Avro 652 Anson.
+While cruising at an altitude of 2,000 feet, the twin engine airplane went out of control, dove into the ground and crashed in a field near Cirencester.
 All six occupants, among them two brothers, were killed.

 Crew: